Uthra-sriram/XMART-Documentation/topics/terms_and_definitions.md

 ---
 layout: template_generalFiles
 title: Terms and Definitions
+productnameshort: XMART
 ---

 # {{page.title}}

-There are many terms used when beginning to author XML content in the XMART system.
+There are many terms used when beginning to author XML content in the {{page.productnameshort}} system.
 This list is not meant to be exhaustive but rather a helpful start to your knowledge of authoring XML content in the XMART system.